helloamigohq/take-home-exercise/README.md

 You can then run `rake db:migrate` to run the database migrations.

-Running `rails s` should start the server, and you should see the home page of the website, which references the directory controller and index view.
+Running `rails s` should start the server, and you should see the home page of the website, which is routed to the 'directory' controller and 'index' view.

 ## Managing Team Members